otrv4/otrv4/otrv4.md

 ## Data Exchange

-This section describes how each participant will use the Double Ratchet algorithm to exchange [data message](#data-message) initialized with the shared secret established in the DAKE.
+This section describes how each participant will use the Double Ratchet algorithm to exchange [data messages](#data-message) initialized with the shared secret established in the DAKE.

-A message with an empty human-readable part (the plaintext is of zero length, or starts with a NUL) is a "heartbeat" packet, and should not be displayed to the user.
-(But it's still useful to effect key rotations.)
+A message with an empty human-readable part (the plaintext is of zero length, or starts with a NUL) is a "heartbeat" packet, and should not be displayed to the user (but it is still useful for key rotations).

 ```
 Alice                                                                           Bob